How to Use SharePoint Workflows for Project Management

 Users can start quickly with out-of-the-box templates and connectors, which work across Microsoft 365 apps and third-party services.

-Microsoft Power Automate Template Library
+Getting Started with Microsoft Power Automate Flows

-What is a Power Automate flow?
+What is a Power Automate Flow

 Power Automate workflow, or flows, are based on triggers and actions.